J95Ortiz/Real-Madrid-Quiz/README.md

 2. [**Quiz Creator and Logic File**](assets/js/script.js)

-This way in future whenever anyone wants to add a question, update the answers or remove a question this is easier to do.
+This way in future whenever anyone wants to add a question, update the answers or remove a question it is easier to do.

 ## DESIGN CHOICES

 This Real Madrid Quiz Site was designed to feel like an extension of the Real Madrid Page built for my first Portfolio Project.

-On that page I took inspiration from some of my favourite kits and mainly used a Navy, Black and Gold colour theme, so I've tried to maintain this colour scheme consistent by applying it to the Quiz Site.
+On that page I took inspiration from some of my favourite kits and mainly used a Navy, Black and Gold colour theme.
+I've therefore tried to maintain this colour scheme consistent by applying a similar one to the Quiz Site.

 ![Colour Scheme used on the site](assets/readme_images/real_madrid_quiz_page_colour_scheme.png)

-Some of the feedback following the submission of the first project was that the site sometimes felt too cluttered with too much going on, and it may have been harder for a User to focus on something specific and could even make them feel overwhelmed.
-As such, in order to mitigate this the main change I did was to make the background image larger.
+Some of the feedback following the submission of the first project was that the Site sometimes felt too cluttered with too much going on, and it may have been harder for a User to focus on something specific, and could even make them feel overwhelmed.
+In order to mitigate this, the main design change I did was to make the background image larger.
 This way it doesn't feel like there's so much going on in the background making the site feel cleaner and less busy.

 I will also apply this change to the Madrid Site Project so as to make all the pages of the site feel consistent.